ikushlianski/mentoring-projects/deal-no-deal-backend/README.md

 $ yarn install
 ```

+This will install all dependencies and set up pre-commit hooks for Deal No Deal project automatically.

 ## Running the app
 Make sure you have a valid `.env` file in your root directory.